Blackstone Secured Lending Fund (BXSL) Stock Analysis — Price Target, Reduce Rating & DCF Valuation (2026)

 Does BXSL consistently beat earnings estimates?

-BXSL has beaten consensus EPS estimates in 75% of tracked quarterly periods — indicating consistent delivery.
+BXSL has beaten consensus EPS estimates in 10% of tracked quarterly periods — indicating inconsistent delivery.
 The most recent reported quarter beat consensus by 4.5%.
-Sustained above-consensus delivery supports both the Momentum and Quality factor scores and provides a tailwind to the current rating.
+Below-average earnings consistency is a primary headwind to the rating and a key watch item in the quantitative model.
 Earnings surprise magnitude and direction are incorporated into the Momentum and Quality dimensions of the five-factor scoring model.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: DCF Valuation Framework →

 How does BXSL contribute to portfolio risk and diversification?